Time complexity of the Analyst's Traveling Salesman algorithm: Introduction

 What is the minimum amount of time (depending on $n$) which is required to obtain a solution of the TSP?
 Can it be polynomial (i.e. $O(n^k)$ for some $k\in\N$)?
 Obviously, one could simply try all possible paths but that would require time comparable to $(n-1)!$ which is far from being polynomial.
 The Bellman-Held-Karp algorithm \cite{Bellman,HK} improves the latter bound to $O(n^2 2^n)$.
 However, it is still unknown whether a polynomially complex algorithm exists.

 In lieu of the above discussion, ``nearly-optimal" algorithms have been explored.
 That is, algorithms that produce a path which may not be the optimal one but is comparable (or even arbitrarily close) in length to the optimal one.
-The \emph{nearest insertion algorithm} \cite{RSL2} computes in $O(n^2)$ a path which is at most twice in length of the optimal one; see also \cite{GBDS}.
+The \emph{nearest insertion algorithm} \cite{RSL2} computes in $O(n^2)$ a path which is at most twice in length of the optimal one; see also \cite{GBDS} and \cite{LK} for heuristics of similar time complexity.
 Christofides heuristic \cite{Christ} computes in $O(n^3)$ time a path that is at most $3/2$ times the length of the optimal one.
 Grigni, Koutsoupias, and Papadimitriou \cite{GKP} designed an algorithm for planar graphs that for all $\e>0$ provides in $O(n^{O(1/\e)})$ time a tour of length at most $(1+\e)$ times the optimal one.
+A similar result of $O(n^{O(1/\e)})$ time was also obtained later by Mitchel \cite{M}.
 In his celebrated work, Arora \cite{Arora} constructed an algorithm which, for each $\e>0$, gives with probability more than $1/2$ a path which is at most $(1+\e)$ times the length of the optimal one in $O(n(\log{n})^{(O(\sqrt{N}/\e))^{N-1}})$ time.
 Arora's algorithm can be derandomized by increasing the running time by O$(n^N)$.
-A similar result of $O(n^{O(1/\e)})$ time was also obtained a year later by Mitchel \cite{M} (see also \cite{BGK} for relevant results).
+See also \cite{BGK} for relevant results.

 The \emph{Analyst's Traveling Salesman Problem (ATSP)} \cite{Jones-TST} is a generalization of the TSP where it is asked to find a curve of finite length that contains a given (finite or infinite) set $V \subset \R^N$.
-Unlike the TSP (which is the finite case of ATSP) that always admits a solution, the same is not true in general for the ATSP.
+While the TSP (which is the finite case of ATSP) always admits a solution, the same is not true in general for the ATSP.
 For instance, if $V$ is an unbounded set, then clearly every curve that contains $V$ must be unbounded itself, hence with infinite length.
 Perhaps less intuitively, smaller, but still infinite, sets may not admit a solution.
 For example, if $V$ is the set of all points in the unit square $[0,1]^2$ with rational coordinates, it is not hard to see that $V$ is bounded and countable but there exists no rectifiable curve that contains $V$.